gitomator/gitomator-classroom/README.md

 hosting.search_repos('')
 ```

-Or, cloning all repos in the organization to the `/tmp` folder on your local machine:
+Or, clone all repos from your GitHub organization to the `/tmp` folder on your local machine:

 ```ruby
 hosting.search_repos('').each { |repo| git.clone(repo.url, "/tmp/#{repo.name}") }
 ```

-Or, create a test repo (called `test-repo`):
+Or, create a test repo (called `test-repo`) in your GitHub organization:

 ```ruby
 hosting.create_repo('test-repo')